aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 - Some references (artworks/projects that are similar to what you would like to do)
 - Initial list of parts and components you think you will need

-You will present your idea in class on Thursday (16/11/2023).
+You will present your idea in class on Tuesday (12/11/2024).
 This is a very uninformal presentation and mainly serves as a way for us to discuss your ideas together.

 {{<hint info>}}
 It is ok if your idea changes after this.
 I am expecting it to change or evolve as you learn more about the topic. **You just need a starting point.**
 {{</hint>}}

 {{<hint info>}}
-After this presentation, some of you might also decide to join forces.
-You can also mention if you are looking for someone to work with or if you just want to focus on working on your own thing.
+Some of you might also decide to join forces for the final project.
+You can work as a group of max.
+3 students as well for the final project of this course.
 {{</hint>}}

 ---